 Susan and Tony have been to Canada a few times.
-For this trip, they would be there for 25 days, in Vancouver, Vancouver Island, Whistler, and Alberta.
+They would be there for 25 days in Vancouver, Vancouver Island, Whistler, and Alberta for this trip.
 They gave me some good tips about Vancouver Island and told me about all of the bears they saw.

 I swapped stories with Susan and Tony about crossing borders and police.
-They told me when they were visiting the US, they were pulled over when driving a rental car.
+When they were visiting the US, they were pulled over when driving a rental car.
 They were scared and didn’t know what to do.
 Do they get out of the car?
 Do they wait for the Officier to come to them?
-They got a speeding ticket and were embarrassed to tell their son, who is a police officer in the UK.
+They got a speeding ticket and were embarrassed to tell their son, a police officer in the UK.

 When they went into the US to see Niagara Falls, they were asked to pull over while their car was searched at the border.
-They ended up just having to pay a travel fee in US dollars, which was a problem since they didn’t have US cash.
-They used a prepaid card and it worked.
+They ended up just paying a travel fee in US dollars, which was a problem since they didn’t have US cash.
+They used a prepaid card, and it worked.

 I really enjoyed talking with Susan and Tony.
 They were friendly, kept me company, and it was fun swapping stories.

-Adam was 37 years old and was from Toronto, but had been living in the area for many years.
+Adam was 37 years old and was from Toronto, but lived in the area for many years.
 He messaged me the first night I arrived in Whistler when my back and neck were extremely sore.
-He was really nice asking how I was doing and telling me about his pulled neck muscles as well.
+He was really nice, asking how I was doing and telling me about his pulled neck muscles as well.

 Adam ran off down the stairs to use the restroom.
 I felt relieved.
-The anticipation was over, he was happy to see me, he made me feel accepted right away by giving me a hug, and he was cute.
+The anticipation was over; he was happy to see me, he made me feel accepted right away by hugging me, and he was cute.

 Having Adam appreciate my passion for politics felt amazing.
-He wasn’t embarrassed, he liked it.
-I could be me without judgement.
-At 1:20 am, the bar was closed and they were cleaning up while trying to get people to leave.
-We decided we should leave and as we walked outside, Adam said, “You’re just so real – I like it.”
-We talked outside for a bit and I mentioned I thought some places were open until 2:00 am.
+He wasn’t embarrassed; he liked it.
+I could be me without judgment.
+At 1:20 am, the bar was closed, and they were cleaning up while trying to get people to leave.
+We decided we should leave, and as we walked outside, Adam said, “You’re just so real – I like it.”
+We talked outside for a bit, and I mentioned I thought some places were open until 2:00 am.
 He explained that only the underground clubs are open that late and he doesn’t do those clubs.

 Adam lived in Pemberton, about 20 minutes north of Whistler.
 When he got home, he messaged me for a bit, flirting, and then telling me goodnight.
 I was happy to have met him.
 He’s one of the rare guys on Tinder that messaged me shortly after we matched.
 He was always nice and fun, and I looked forward to seeing his show the following night.